AviaB1/AviaB1.github.io/_posts/2025-03-23-Vidar-Stealer.md

 ### Decryption of Encrypted Shellcode
-After that, I see a call to the function `sub_7FF7C53B13F0`, which is likely responsible for the decryption routine of the encrypted shellcode.
+After that, I see a call to the function `sub_7FF7C53B13F0`, which is responsible for the decryption routine of the encrypted shellcode.
 The function likely uses RC4 encryption, as indicated by the initialization of an array of 256 bytes, which is part of the `Key Scheduling Algorithm (KSA)` in RC4.

 ![](https://github.com/AviaB1/AviaB1.github.io/blob/master/assets/images/styling-syntax-test/VidarStealer/16.png?raw=true)